 Emerging data show medication and cognitive behavioral therapy may help some patients.

-The condition remains controversial, especially when it is diagnosed in an individual being held to account for violent actions.
+Intermittent explosive disorder remains controversial, especially when it is diagnosed in an individual being held to account for violent actions.
 Epidemiological data is still limited, and there is broad overlap with many disorders that feature impulsive, aggressive behavior.
 There continue to be wide variations — from clinician to clinician — in how the diagnosis is made.
 Nonetheless, the cost to the perpetrators and their victims is so high that each new insight into the biology of this group of patients is of much more than passing interest.

 Cognitive behavioral therapy (CBT) that combines cognitive restructuring, coping skills training, and relaxation training looks promising.
 A small randomized controlled trial by University of Chicago researchers compared group and individual CBT for the treatment of IED with a wait-list control group.
 After 12 weekly sessions, patients participating in either individual or group therapy were significantly less aggressive and angry, and less depressed, than those in the control group.
 Those who attended individual therapy sessions also reported an improvement in their overall quality of life.
 Three months later, the improvements persisted.